How to use IF function in Excel

 value_if_false: 0 is returned if G152 is anything else than “No.” In our case, the alternative is selecting “Yes” from the drop-down list.

-Note: One thing to remember is that I’ve used a VLOOKUP formula with an approximate match argument.
+Note: Remember that I’ve used a VLOOKUP formula with an approximate match argument.
 This means that your data must be sorted in ascending order by lookup value (in our case, the Order amount).

 What to do next?